 On June 25th, 2018, the Ecology Center and the Detroit Food Policy Council, in partnership with Health Care Without Harm, hosted a networking event to connect hospital community benefit professionals and allies from within their institutions with community food system organizations.
 This interactive learning and networking event highlighted examples and opportunities for healthcare and food systems partnerships and engage participants in strategizing to bring these ideas into their work.

 The event featured regional examples of ways the healthcare-community collaborations can:

 Boost the economy through local and sustainable food procurement

-We will also introduce a new suite of resources from Health Care Without Harm.
-Delivering community benefit: Healthy food playbook supports hospital community benefit professionals and community partners as they collaborate to address diet-related community health needs throughout the community health engagement process -- from community health needs assessments, to developing implementation strategies, and evaluating, reporting, and communicating results.
+We also introduced a new suite of resources from Health Care Without Harm.
+Delivering community benefit: Healthy food playbook supports hospital community benefit professionals and community partners as they collaborate to address diet-related community health needs throughout the community health engagement process -- from community health needs assessments to developing implementation strategies, and evaluating, reporting, and communicating results.

 Inspired by a growing commitment among healthcare institutions to respond to community health needs, Health Care Without Harm’s Healthy Food in Health Care program conducted a national research project to support hospital community benefit professionals and community partners in developing initiatives that promote healthy food access and healthier food environments.
 The project was supported by a grant from the Robert Wood Johnson Foundation.

 Delivering community benefit: Healthy food playbook is a new suite of resources supporting hospital community benefit professionals and community partners to address diet-related community health needs throughout the community health engagement process.
 The playbook includes guidance on a variety of topics, including how to engage hospital leadership as healthy food advocates, partner with food banks and pantries, and evaluate healthy food access interventions.